plone/documentation/manage/deploying/production/digitalocean_deployment.rst

 .. image:: /_static/create_dropletos.png
     :alt: Choose droplet OS

-After that, we need to choose the plan for your Droplet.
+After that, we need to choose the plan for our Droplet.
 Usually, we will use the $10/month since it provides good space for caching.
 In addition, this plan also prevents some errors that we might get into while deploying our Plone sites.